pmelin/intrusion-detector-pipeline/README.md

    - `AWS_ACCESS_KEY_ID` with the access token used to store and retrieve data from S3
    - `AWS_SECRET_ACCESS_KEY` with the access token's secret
    - `DEPLOYMENT_AWS_BUCKET` name of the bucket that will serve the latest production model
+   - `RETRAIN_AWS_BUCKET` name of the bucket that will store the latest data
    - `AWS_DEFAULT_REGION` region of the buckets